When to Repair or Replace Your Bricking Machine

 Whether your rig is made from lightweight, high-strength aluminum or another material, re-welding decreases overall integrity and should be limited.
 If the dye penetration test uncovers several damaged welds, replacing the machine is the only way to ensure long-term safety.

 On the other hand, repair is more cost effective for minor body damage, like a bent panel.
 Here’s where working with a manufacturer really pays off.
 OEM bricking machines with a modular design allow for easy replacement.
 Just contact your manufacturer, and a new part is quickly fabricated to your rig’s exact specifications.
 Installation is a snap, allowing your team to get to work right away.

 This process requires some lead time but is virtually hassle free compared to reverse engineering a rig designed and built in house.
 And, by contacting your manufacturer for replacement parts right away, even this hurdle is easily avoided.

 Additionally, refractory installers should consider the overall safety and productivity their bricking machine provides.

 An unsafe machine should be replaced immediately — full stop.
-It’s impossible to put a price on workplace safety and cracked or failing welds, XX and YY all put employees in danger.
+It’s impossible to put a price on workplace safety and potentially put employees in danger.

 However, if it’s just a single component that’s not working properly, such as a pneumatic arch cylinder, a simple repair is probably all you need to get your machine operational.
 Like any piece of equipment, bricking machines have parts that need replacing from time to time.
 Your in-house team can easily complete many of these repairs – if they have the right parts.